LoyolaChicagoBooks/cder/source/events.rst

 The interactive behavior of a click counter device
 --------------------------------------------------

-Next, let's imagine a device based on top of this bounded counter concept.
+Next, let's imagine a device that realizes this bounded counter concept.
 For example, a bouncer positioned at the door of a movie theater to prevent overcrowding, could benefit from such a device with the following behavior: